Federer, the ideal ambassador

 Seeing him play one last time

 According to historian Dominique Dirlewanger, who has written a book about the Swiss, there is an obvious association between Federer and Switzerland as they embody similar values.
 "Rigour and discipline combined with discretion.
 Federer is every inch the family man and dotes on this twin sons and daughters.
 In addition, he always remains true to his image, coming across as cool, stylish and relaxed.
-At 37 years old, Federer brings all his experience to bear on court, showing that age can be an asset."
+Federer brings all his experience to bear on court, showing that age can be an asset."

 Grégory Quin, Senior Lecturer in Sports Studies at the University of Lausanne, sees a genuine connection between Federer's image, the precision of his game and the Swiss values his sponsors seek to promote.
 "Six of Federer's twelve sponsors are Swiss and play up this link in their publicity.
 A Lindt chocolate advertising campaign, for example, claims Roger Federer as an ambassador for Swiss quality and excellence.
 For Credit Suisse, Federer is a global icon who epitomises the bank's ethos of excellence and determination, while Rolex highlights the gracefulness of his game and refined elegance."

 According to Jean-Philippe Danglade, professor of marketing at Kedge Business School, Federer is more than just a champion – he has become a brand: "Fame and a personal image are needed to build a brand and Federer has both these attributes.
 He epitomises elegance, staying power, reliability and continuity."